 It is a dessert that originated in England as a creamy beverage curdled with wine, ale, or liquor and flavored with spices.
-But today’s posset, which has been taken up by English celebrity chefs and cookbook writers and is starting to appear on American restaurant menus, is something altogether different: a chilled dessert with a luxurious texture that comes together almost by magic from nothing more than sugar, cream, and citrus juice.
+But today’s posset is something altogether different: a chilled dessert with a luxurious texture that comes together almost by magic from nothing more than sugar, cream, and citrus juice.
 The three ingredients work perfectly together to get that silky, smooth texture.
 The citrus reacts with the cream (there is a whole chemical reaction that goes on that you can read about here) and causes the cream to thicken, and the sugar works to give the posset an amazingly smooth texture.

 This is one of those recipes where you can not make substitutions, except for changing up the citrus.
 You need the fat from the heavy cream to react with the acid in the citrus.
-So you can not use milk or lower fat cream, it must be heavy cream; otherwise you’ll be drinking your posset.
+So you can not use milk or lower-fat cream, it must be heavy cream; otherwise, you’ll be drinking your posset.
 The portions are meant to be small, usually just half a cup, so you don’t need to worry too much about the calories.
-Just dive right into the the silky decadence and enjoy!
+Just dive right into the silky decadence and enjoy!

 For this Recipe: